 Grapefruit: Monoterpenes help sweep carcinogens out of the body.

 Red grapes: Resveratol inhibits enzymes that stimulate cancer cell growth.

 Nuts: Quercitin and Campferol are antioxidants that can suppress growth of cancer.

 Pulses and grains (lentils/chickpeas/quinoa): A great source of protein without animal fat.

 Red peppers: Very high in vitamin C to neutralise toxins.

-Pumpkin seeds: High levels of Vitamin E which help inhibit cell growth and improve immune cells.
+Pumpkin seeds: High levels of Vitamin E – inhibits cell growth and improves immune cells.

-Sunflower seeds: High in Zinc and Selenium which helps absorption of vitamin C.
+Sunflower seeds: High in Zinc and Selenium – helps absorption of vitamin C.